 If you wish to travel into Dublin to explore, hop on the DART at Greystones for a scenic, coastal train journey into the city.
 Shopping enthusiasts are also well catered for in AVOCA, located in both nearby areas of Powerscourt & Kilmacacnogue.

-Closer to home guests can enjoy complimentary use of our resort bikes to explore in addition to our walking trail.
-Additionally golfers can choose from our two courses – Druids Glen and Druids Heath – aswell as an abundance of good courses locally including The European and Powerscourt Golf Club.
+Closer to home guests can explore our walking trail and golfers can choose from our two courses – Druids Glen and Druids Heath – aswell as an abundance of good courses locally including The European and Powerscourt Golf Club.